WELCOME!

 FINANCE TO BUDDHISM…

-I took the money and went on a one month silent meditation retreat to better understand who I was and what I wanted..
-When I came back, I went to work for Shambhala, a Buddhist meditation center in Chicago.
-For 7 years, I trained in mindfulness, heart centered practices and tantra in the Tibetan Buddhist tradition.
+I chose to leave.
+With my severance, I went on a one-month silent meditation retreat, seeking to understand who I was and what I truly wanted.
+When I returned, I stepped into a new path — working at Shambhala, a Buddhist meditation center in Chicago.
+For the next seven years, I immersed myself in mindfulness, heart-centered practices, and tantra within the Tibetan Buddhist tradition.

 BUDDHISM TO COACHING…